Tuesday, 14 October 2025

-North Coast Beach Bathing Ban Due to Blue-Green Algae Alert
+UPDATE: North Coast Beach Bathing Ban on Blue-Green Algae Alert Lifted

-Bathing Ban at Benone Strand Due to Blue-Green Algae: What You Need to Know A bathing ban has been introduced at Benone Strand, a popular beach on Northern Ireland’s North Coast, over the August bank holiday weekend due to the presence of potentially toxic blue-green algae.
-The ban, announced by the Department of Agriculture, Environment […]
+Bathing Ban at Benone Strand Due to Blue-Green Algae: What You Need to Know A bathing ban was introduced at Benone Strand, a popular beach on Northern Ireland’s North Coast, over the August bank holiday weekend due to the presence of potentially toxic blue-green algae.
+The ban, announced by the Department of Agriculture, Environment and […]

 Bathing Ban at Benone Strand Due to Blue-Green Algae: What You Need to Know

-A bathing ban has been introduced at Benone Strand, a popular beach on Northern Ireland’s North Coast, over the August bank holiday weekend due to the presence of potentially toxic blue-green algae.
-The ban, announced by the Department of Agriculture, Environment and Rural Affairs (Daera), follows detection of high levels of algae in routine water samples taken on Thursday.
+A bathing ban was introduced at Benone Strand, a popular beach on Northern Ireland’s North Coast, over the August bank holiday weekend due to the presence of potentially toxic blue-green algae.
+The ban, announced by the Department of Agriculture, Environment and Rural Affairs (Daera), follows detection of high levels of algae in routine water samples taken on Thursday 21st of August.

 What Is Blue-Green Algae?